Instanton representanton of Plebanski gravity. Gravitational coherent states: Recapitulation: Lippman--Schwinger expansion on coherent state basis

 then one realizes that (\ref{REPRESENT33}) is the Chern--Simons functional of a diagonal connection, and is nothing more than the Kodama state.
 The general state is given by

 which are labelled by two arbitrary parameters.
 If we repeat the same construction at each point in 3-space $\Sigma$ as in \cite{ITAE}, then we obtain the functionals

-The wavefunctionals (\ref{THEGENERALONE}) correspond to the quantization of the algebraic classification of spacetime as encoded in the $Weyl$, the self-dual part of the Weyl curvature.\footnote{The physical interpretation of the state labels and the canonical structure is treated in detail in \cite{ITAE1}.}
+The wavefunctionals (\ref{THEGENERALONE}) correspond to the quantization of the algebraic classification of spacetime as encoded in the $Weyl$, the self-dual part of the Weyl curvature.\footnote{The physical interpretation of the state labels and the canonical structure is treated in detail in \cite{ITAE1}.} These states are literally gravitational coherent states, since their coherent nature is preserved under evolution in $T$.
+The states are expected to exhibit a well-defined semiclassical limit corresponding to the algebraic classification of the spacetimes that they encode.